jefdaj/ortholang-demo/README.md

 shortcut:

+- [ ] :type should include the thing and a colon before the type
 - [ ] add shared shake cache for multi-user setups (mainly the demo)
 - [ ] allow result to be a list, and allow the list to be untyped
 - [ ] :help should show a list of possible fuzzy matches + completions if nothing matches exactly